FranciscaLjubetic/calculator_fn/README.md

 - It´s is possible to concatenate as many terms as required
 - It always consider n numbers and n-1 operators, after click was pressed.
 - It respects mathematical precedence of operators.
+- It is possible to correct a number only before clicking an operator.
+- A number can start with a dot.

 > This is the last Brainnest
 > Frontend Internship Assignment.